Annapurna Region Treks

 If you want more than a trek or more than walking, the 14-day Annapurna Cycling Tour is perfect for you.
 This adventure takes you on a mountain bike through the beautiful Annapurna region, crossing the famous Thorong La Pass.

 You will ride along high ridges, climb rugged mountain passes, and descend through dense forest trails to the terraced valleys of lakeside Pokhara.
-During the tour, you can also walk and enjoy the beauty of the valleys like Manang, Kaligandaki, and Kaligandaki.
-This tour is precisely an Annapurna Circuit Trek but in the cycle.
+During the tour, you can also walk and enjoy the beauty of the valleys like Manang, Kaligandaki, and Kali Gandaki.
+This tour is precisely an Annapurna Circuit Trek, but by cycle.

 Peak Climbing Packages in the Annapurna Region

-Annapurna region has some of the most adventurous climbing peaks in Nepal.
-These peaks primarily work as the practice peaks for the climber aiming to ascend more challenging peaks.
+The Annapurna region has some of the most adventurous climbing peaks in Nepal.
+These peaks serve as practice peaks for climbers aiming to ascend more challenging peaks.
 Unlike trekking, climbing peaks is difficult and equally rewarding.
 You will have to get a separate permit for the peak climbing.
 Here are the lists of Peak climbing packages in the Annapurna region;

 Pisang Peak Climbing – Starting At $2,045